tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/16-czesc-2-czym-wlasciwie-jest-rodzina-35.md

 [^wyparte-choc-90-trudno-podwazyc]: Jest to obecnie wyparte przez postępy z punktu 5, choć 90% poświadczenie nadal trudno podważyć.

 [^wyparte-choc-uwagi-aktualne]: Jest to obecnie wyparte przez postępy z punktu 5, choć jego „notatki” pozostają zasadniczo aktualne.

+[^nie-odnosze-sie-do-rekonstrukcji]: Please note that I am not referring to any attempt at reconstructing a genealogy of MSS—I agree with those scholars who have declared such an enterprise to be virtually impossible (there are altogether too many missing links).
+I am indeed referring to the reconstruction of a genealogy of readings, and thus of the history of the transmission of the Text.
+The last sentence has always been emphasized.
+Once all MSS have been collated and empirically grouped, we can dispense with counting them.